cadence-flow/cadence-flow/README.md

 ### 2. Your First Workflow

 Create a file named `my_first_flow.py` and paste the following code.
-This example defines a simple 3-step plan where a human must approve a generated greeting before it's "sent".

 ```python
 import time